gtmadureira/build-secure-gpg-key/README.md

 # Set our primary key

-To use our key, we have to edit `gpg.conf`.
+To use our key, we have to edit `gpg.conf`:

     $ gpg --list-secret-keys --with-subkey-fingerprints

-note fingerprint of our subkey with [S] and [E], we need for configure gpg.conf, in this example:
+Note fingerprint of our subkey with [S] and [E], we need for configure gpg.conf, in this example:

 ```txt
 sec#  ed25519 2021-04-08 [C] [expires: 2023-04-08]